 Washpen Falls is a beautiful track full of variety!
 From caves, a waterfall, a canyon, cliffs and a beautiful ridgeline that is a very popular track.
 This one gently climbs to the ridgeline flattening out in between through the forest and caves.
 The Canterbury plains come into view from the ridgeline and leave as you come down to the waterfall, Washpen Falls.

-This is a lovely 22 meter falls with a boardwalk around it for easy viewing.
+There s is a lovely 22 meter falls with a boardwalk around it for easy viewing.
 The rest of the track is gently undulating and makes for a nice easy walk with lots to look at and a few places to stop for a snack.
 This track does have an entry fee ($10 for adults, $5 for kids) as it does cross private land and the funds go towards track maintenance.

 How to get there